raydenchua/raydenchua.github.io/_posts/2018-02-22-anomaly-detection-of-cyber-intrusion.md

 </figure>

 The number of attacks wrongly classed as benign is at 16433, that is quite far away from the results we got from logistic regression.
-However, it seems like it does relatively well at minimising the false negative, you can see that it has the highest recall for the benign class till now (0.88)
-We shall see if we can make use of this model at later part.

-Next, we will use Support Vector Machine fro classification.
+Next, we will use Support Vector Machine for classification.

 <figure>
     <a href="https://raw.githubusercontent.com/raydenchua/raydenchua.github.io/master/assets/img/anomaly/11a_smssvc.PNG"><img src="https://raw.githubusercontent.com/raydenchua/raydenchua.github.io/master/assets/img/anomaly/11a_smssvc.PNG"></a>